-Amid the slowing growth of the Malaysian economy, and with no significant imminent recovery in sight in the real property sector, construction activities in the sector are unlikely to pick up momentum, and the demand for clay bricks will likely continue to stay soft.
-With the overall over capacity in the industry, competition will remain stiff and selling prices will continue to be under pressure.
+Against this backdrop and coupled with lingering issues of supply overhang and price affordability, the outlook for the real property market would remain cautious.
+With no imminent recovery in sight in the real property sector, construction activities in the sector are unlikely to pick up momentum anytime soon, and hence the demand for clay bricks will likely stay soft.
+The industry is further challenged by overcapacity issue and selling prices will continue to be under pressure as a result.